-Satisfactory Academic Progress (SAP) Policy (Financial Aid)
+Satisfactory Academic Progress (SAP) Policy for Federal Financial Aid

 In accordance with federal regulations, this policy applies to all students requesting Title IV federal financial aid regardless of whether federal aid has been received previously.
 These regulations require that recipients of federal financial aid maintain a satisfactory rate of progress toward completion of a degree (i.e. pace) and must be in good standing based on a cumulative GPA.

 Pace requirement: Both undergraduate and graduate students must earn at least 67 percent of the cumulative credits attempted.

 GPA requirement: Undergraduate students must maintain a minimum, cumulative GPA of 2.0 as transcripted by the Registrar's Office.
 Graduate students must maintain a minimum, cumulative GPA of 3.0.

 Maximum Time Frame: The maximum time frames (i.e. maximum allowable attempted credits) for graduate and undergraduate students to complete their degree programs are listed below.
 Transfer credits reflected on a student's LHU academic transcript count as attempted credit hours.
 Students who exceed the maximum time frame are not eligible for federal financial aid.